 Beyond these, DFM and DFA emphasize ways to make parts more efficiently (i.e. faster and with less scrap), stronger and more durable, with less risk of damage during fabrication, and as error-proof as possible during assembly.
 The benefit to you?
 Money saved and faster production.

-Below are 5 considerations to improve DFM and DFA.
+5 considerations to improve DFM and DFA.

 1. CAD vs. Reality

 There are big differences between the ideal, mathematical world of CAD and engineer’s drawings and the real world on the shop floor.
 Drawings are great for seeing how parts fit together and where bends are located, but they don’t always take into account how sheet metal behaves in the real world.
 For example, bends can distort holes if they’re not located correctly.
 Also, consider what the available equipment can and cannot do (e.g. what tonnages can the press brake machine achieve?).
 A visit to the shop floor lets you see first-hand the capabilities and limitations of each machine and gives you a chance to talk with the fabricators who have expertise in turning drawings into finished pieces.

 As Art Hedrick says in Stamping Journal advises, “think like your metal.”
 Metals have properties that vary by the type of metal and by grades within a single type.
 Things like luster, heat and electrical conductivity, malleability, ductility, weldability, and corrosion resistance directly impact how a given metal will react to fabrication.
 For example, if your punch tool and your raw material are the same grade of steel, they’re likely to stick (i.e. galling), which can distort the hole and damage the punch.
 Consider how metals behave alone and when mixed and try to anticipate what various grades will do when bent, punched, stamped, cut or welded.